Boundaries vs. Controlling Behavior: Where’s the Line?

 Setting Boundaries: A Sign of Self-Respect and Respect for Others

 Setting boundaries is a fundamental aspect of maintaining healthy relationships, whether they be personal or professional.
 When done correctly, it is a demonstration of self-respect and respect for others.
-Here’s what boundary setting involves:
+If you’re struggling to find this balance, consider scheduling an appointment for therapy.

 1. Communication: Boundary setting begins with clear and open communication.
 It’s about expressing your needs, expectations, and comfort levels with others.
 Use “I” statements to express your feelings and needs without blaming the other person.